aman-raj-srivastva/vt/README.md

 The platform uses Groq API for:
 - **Dynamic Question Generation**: Questions tailored to job role, experience level, and company
 - **Intelligent Feedback**: Detailed analysis with scores, strengths, and suggestions
+- **Code Analysis**: Review and feedback on submitted code solutions
 - **Follow-up Questions**: Contextual follow-ups based on your answers
 - **Fallback System**: Graceful degradation when API is unavailable
 - **Real-time Validation**: Continuous API health monitoring